zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_prepare_lint.md

 ## Synopsis

-Verifies the package schema, warns the user if any variables won't be evaluated, and checks for unpinned images/repos/files
+Verifies the package schema, checks if any variables won't be evaluated, and checks for unpinned images/repos/files

 ```
 zarf prepare lint [ DIRECTORY ] [flags]